-This option is preferable if you are confident of an informal agreement will provide a better result to your creditors than if you were to consider a formal personal insolvency option, such as voluntary bankruptcy.
+This option is preferable if you are confident that an informal agreement will provide a better result to your creditors, than if you were considering a formal personal insolvency option, such as bankruptcy.

 Informal Agreements are reached outside of the auspices of the Bankruptcy Act.
 It is critical in such circumstances to get all creditors to agree to such arrangements (or those that the individual expresses a desire to) in order to try and bind the creditors where possible.
 Whilst reaching these kinds of Agreements can avoid the stigma of a formal personal insolvency option, much care needs to be taken to ensure that it is appropriate for the individual and that the key objectives can be achieved.